Hurricane Ivan: Grenada

 Grenada suffered serious economic repercussions following the destruction caused by Ivan.
-Before Ivan, the economy of Grenada was projected to grow by 4.7%, but the island's economy instead contracted by nearly 3% in 2004.
-The economy was also projected to grow by at least 5% through 2007, but, As of 2005, that estimate had been lowered to less than 1%.
-The government of Grenada also admitted that government debt, 130% of the island's GDP, was "unsustainable" in October 2004 and appointed a group of professional debt advisors in January 2005 to help seek a cooperative restructuring agreement with creditors.
+The country's economy contracted by nearly 3% in 2004, compared to the projected growth of 4.7%.
+In October 2004, the government of Grenada also admitted that government debt, 130% of the island's GDP, was "unsustainable".
+The government appointed a group of professional debt advisors in January 2005 to help seek a cooperative restructuring agreement with creditors, a process that was completed in November of that year.